pikesley/pHAT-REST/README.md

 # pHAT REST

-_Extremely thin wrapper around the [MicroDot pHAT](https://shop.pimoroni.com/products/microdot-phat)_
+_Extremely thin HTTP wrapper around the [MicroDot pHAT](https://shop.pimoroni.com/products/microdot-phat)_

+## Running it

+    make install

+then

+    python webserver.py

+ought to do it.
+You'll also need `foreman` to install the `systemd` startup scripts, something like

+    sudo gem install foreman

+might work, then

+    make foreman

 ## API

 ### `/lights`

-Accepts a `PATCH` with a JSON payload, representing the desired state of the 45x7 grid of the pHAT:
+Accepts a `PATCH` with a JSON payload, representing the desired state of the 45x7 grid of the pHAT plus the row of six oddly-placed decimal points:

     {
-      "data": [
+      "matrix": [
         [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
             0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0],
         [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,